 She had moved from her house where she’d been for over 40 years.
 At 75 years of age, the mowing, snow blowing, roof racking, and stacking wood for the wood stove, plus paying someone to shovel the roof and repair the old antiquated furnace, even if one considered to go to Nortech Services, was just too much.
 Well, after 40 years, it did have a right to break down.
 It had done it’s time.

-She had downsized and sod her home, moving into a much smaller apartment.
+She had downsized and sod her home, moving into a much smaller apartment she found at canary wharf flats to rent.
 Only as she packed one endless box after another her precious yellow kitty marmalade became increasingly nervous.
 He didn’t seem to understand why the knickknacks he liked marking with his chin were disappearing.
 There were all these boxes.
 They were being stacked and still more things, books, blankets, cat toys were being put in these boxes and disappearing.
 The day before the move, Marmalade was determined to go outside, as he always did.
 Only he always returned.
 This time he did not.

 He had witnessed the boxes and blankets to which he was accustomed getting packed away He did not like the changes (Cats don’t like change of any kind).
 As the packing continued, he became more disenchanted.
 As an indoor/outdoor cat, Marmalade would go out, but always return at night.
 When moving day came, there was no sign of Marmalade.
 Becky, beside herself, went to all her neighbors, giving hem her cell phone number, pleading with them to call if they saw any sign of her missing kitty.
 She had only moved less than 10 miles from the house, so she could make a quick return in the event there was any news.
 She and friend Ezra returned to scour the neighborhood.
 Hours and hours later there was still no sign of Marmalade.